 Essentially, a mortgage is like any other loan, except for the security you give to the bank, which protects them in the event of default (i.e., not paying).

 What’s in a Mortgage Payment?

-A basic mortgage payment is made up of two parts: (1) principal and (2) interest.
+A basic mortgage payment comprises two parts: (1) principal and (2) interest.
 In the beginning, the interest portion is bigger than the principal.
 The more you pay it down, the more principal you pay off.
-Eventually the principal is bigger than the interest.
+Eventually, the principal is bigger than the interest.

 The amount of interest and principal you pay will change slightly every time you make a payment.
 On a typical mortgage, each time the interest gets a little smaller, the principal gets bigger.
 Eventually, once you pay off your mortgage, you own your house free and clear.

 The amount you pay on every payment doesn’t change.
 The make-up of that amount does.

 Here’s a quick example of a mortgage payment: